TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-20-is-your-code-readable-by-humans-cognitive-complexity-tells-you.md

     See pull-request
 </a>

-Saying "refactoring this" is very simple, but actual work and teaching this others is very challenging task.
+Saying "refactoring this" is very simple, but actual work and teaching others is a very challenging task.
 To make this a bit easier for you, I've extracted few refactorings I made in Symplify thanks to this Sniff.

-### 1. Refactoring with Shorter Condition
+### 1. Refactoring to Shorter Condition

 ```diff
 index 83ca0da5..125f7c7f 100644